I often read articles that catch my eye with a catchy title and this one posted on Mashable certainly caught my eye.

 It is not all the fault of the bad designer.
 Poor design is accepted by the masses.
 It even wins awards.
 I am not kidding, I have seen some terrible design win awards.
 How can that be you ask?
 Well, most design contests are judged in a sea of mediocrity.
-This is not to say that all awards are bad, having won a few, they can really give you an ego boost.
+This is not to say that all awards are bad, they can really give you an ego boost.
 In practice they are nothing more than self serving competitions.

 The design or the graphic design industry has struggled from day one.
 While its theories are well founded and based in logic and math, there is no system in place to qualify those who practice the art form.
 Architects, for example, regulate their industry.
 A new practitioner of Architecture must apprentice first, take exams and only then, become accepted by their peers.
 After that process they can call themselves Architects.
 This is not to say that bad Architects don’t exist.
 They do.
 But there is a system in place to at least reduce the number of bad Architects out there.
 That, or more buildings would fall down.

 If you have a computer, some software and the balls to call yourself a designer, well, you are a designer.

 The author goes on to say that “Experience Design” is the future, and that web designers are far from being obsolete.
 Thank you so much–that’s very kind to say!
 But let’s not call the reaper just yet.
 What the author coins as experience design is another facet of design.
 It exists with the realm of design.